hashrocket/dotmatrix/README.md

 **Please note:** This will only install files that do not already exist in your
 $HOME directory.
-If you have, e.g. your own .bashrc file, you can move it to ~/.bashrc.local, and dotmatrix will source it for you.
+If you have, e.g. your own .bashrc file, you can move it to ~/.bashrc.local, and Dotmatrix will source it for you.

 Partial Installation
 --------------------

-Sometimes it's useful to only install part of dotmatrix.
-For partial installation, you can create a `FILES` file in the root of dotmatrix that contains a newline-delimited list of dotfiles to symlink and keep up to date with dotmatrix.
+Sometimes it's useful to only install part of Dotmatrix.
+For partial installation, you can create a `FILES` file in the root of Dotmatrix that contains a newline-delimited list of dotfiles to symlink and keep up to date with Dotmatrix.

-When `FILES` exists in the dotmatrix source directory, running `bin/install` will only symlink the dotfiles listed within `FILES`.
+When `FILES` exists in the Dotmatrix source directory, running `bin/install` will only symlink the dotfiles listed within `FILES`.

-If, for example, you only want the tmux configuration and sharedrc files, and want to ignore all of the rest of dotmatrix's dotfiles:
+If, for example, you only want the tmux configuration and sharedrc files, and want to ignore all of the rest of Dotmatrix's dotfiles:

     $ cd path/to/dotmatrix
     $ cat FILES